 Availability of data and materials

 The sequencing data for all of the cell line samples, H. pylori 26695 wild-type and cagE knockout sequencing data has been deposited to the SRA (BioProject #: PRJNA378649).
 The sequencing data for the gastric tissues samples is in the process of being deposited to dbGaP.
-Our Genomic Program Administrator at the National Cancer Institute has been contacted and we have completed the dbGaP Basic Study (BSI) form, but are waiting for approval of our Institutional Certification Data Use Limitation form.
-Pending acceptance of the mentioned forms, the data should be publicly available through dbGaP by early May 2017.

 Competing Interests